Fortive (NYSE:FTV) Issues FY 2021 Earnings Guidance

-Fortive (NYSE:FTV) last announced its quarterly earnings data on Thursday, April 29th.
-The technology company reported $0.63 EPS for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.03.
-Fortive had a net margin of 8.21% and a return on equity of 16.30%.
-During the same period in the prior year, the company earned $0.74 earnings per share.
-On average, equities research analysts forecast that Fortive will post 2.97 earnings per share for the current year.
+FTV has been the topic of several research analyst reports.
+Zacks Investment Research downgraded shares of Fortive from a buy rating to a hold rating and set a $76.00 target price on the stock. in a report on Wednesday, April 21st.
+Morgan Stanley boosted their target price on shares of Fortive from $76.00 to $81.00 and gave the stock an equal weight rating in a report on Thursday.
+Barclays boosted their target price on shares of Fortive from $72.00 to $73.00 and gave the stock an equal weight rating in a report on Tuesday, April 6th.
+Citigroup boosted their target price on shares of Fortive from $83.00 to $85.00 and gave the stock a buy rating in a report on Friday, February 5th.
+Finally, Rosenblatt Securities boosted their target price on shares of Fortive from $71.00 to $72.00 and gave the stock a neutral rating in a report on Tuesday.
+Six analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+The stock presently has an average rating of Buy and an average price target of $78.21.

-FTV has been the subject of a number of research reports.
-Zacks Investment Research downgraded shares of Fortive from a buy rating to a hold rating and set a $76.00 price target for the company. in a research report on Wednesday, April 21st.
-Morgan Stanley lifted their price target on shares of Fortive from $76.00 to $81.00 and gave the company an equal weight rating in a research report on Friday.
-Citigroup lifted their price target on shares of Fortive from $83.00 to $85.00 and gave the company a buy rating in a research report on Friday, February 5th.
-Finally, Barclays lifted their price target on shares of Fortive from $72.00 to $73.00 and gave the company an equal weight rating in a research report on Tuesday, April 6th.
-Six analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and an average target price of $78.14.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 25th.
+Stockholders of record on Friday, May 28th will be issued a $0.07 dividend.
+This represents a $0.28 dividend on an annualized basis and a dividend yield of 0.39%.
+The ex-dividend date of this dividend is Thursday, May 27th.
+Fortive’s payout ratio is presently 8.05%.

-In other Fortive news, CAO Christopher M. Mulhall sold 550 shares of Fortive stock in a transaction that occurred on Monday, February 22nd.
-The shares were sold at an average price of $66.54, for a total value of $36,597.00.
-Following the completion of the sale, the chief accounting officer now directly owns 12,915 shares of the company’s stock, valued at approximately $859,364.10.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Stacey A. Walker sold 1,770 shares of Fortive stock in a transaction that occurred on Friday, February 26th.
-The stock was sold at an average price of $66.53, for a total transaction of $117,758.10.
-Following the completion of the sale, the senior vice president now directly owns 22,472 shares of the company’s stock, valued at $1,495,062.16.
+In other Fortive news, CFO Charles E. Mclaughlin sold 14,322 shares of the stock in a transaction dated Monday, February 22nd.
+The shares were sold at an average price of $67.16, for a total transaction of $961,865.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Stacey A. Walker sold 1,770 shares of the stock in a transaction dated Friday, February 26th.
+The shares were sold at an average price of $66.53, for a total transaction of $117,758.10.
+Following the sale, the senior vice president now directly owns 22,472 shares of the company’s stock, valued at $1,495,062.16.
 The disclosure for this sale can be found here.
-Insiders sold a total of 84,071 shares of company stock valued at $5,739,984 over the last ninety days.
-12.60% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 84,071 shares of company stock worth $5,739,984.
+Company insiders own 12.60% of the company’s stock.

 Fortive Corporation designs, develops, manufactures, markets, and services professional and engineered products, software, and services worldwide.
 Its Intelligent Operating Solutions segment offers connected reliability tools; environment, health, safety, and quality enterprise software products; facility and asset lifecycle software; pre-construction planning and construction procurement solutions; ruggedized professional test tools; electric, pressure, and temperature calibration tools; and portable gas detection tools for a range of vertical end markets including manufacturing, process industries, healthcare, utilities and power, communications and electronics, and others.